 The University of Warsaw

 The rector is the head of the university.
 Together with the vice-rectors, he oversees UW administration and finances, makes key decisions, represents the University externally, and is in charge of the staff as well as undergraduates and postgraduates.
-Prof. Marcin Pałys is the 44th Rector of the University of Warsaw.
-On 20th April 2016, he was re-elected as UW Rector for a second term in office.
-Rector Marcin Pałys is a professor at the Faculty of Chemistry.
+Prof. Alojzy Z. Nowak is the 45th Rector of the University of Warsaw.
+On 17th June 2020, he was elected as UW Rector.
+Previously, since 2016 Rector Alojzy Z. Nowak held the position of Dean of the Faculty of Management.

 The Senate is the University’s most important governing body.
 It has the authority to pass documents which are of key importance to the University, such as bylaws, the mission statement and strategy for development, as set out by the Rector, financial and investment plans, and course regulations.